Get to Know Your Reporter: Elly Yu, Senior Reporter at LAist

 What motivates you to cover the beat of early childhood?
 What are you most passionate about as a reporter?

 The early childhood beat is such an important one because the early years are critical to a child’s life.
 Making sure children have the right opportunities and experiences to grow while having access to health and quality education really impacts the trajectory of their lives.
 The early years set up a foundation for the rest of one’s life.
-We know about ACES and traumatic experiences and how those things can adversely affect health outcomes – even decades later into adulthood.
+We know about ACEs and traumatic experiences and how those things can adversely affect health outcomes – even decades later into adulthood.

 I am also a mother to a three-year-old son.
 I don’t know if he’s given me a window into the policies I cover but I’m learning firsthand that parenting is hard.
 The United States is very different from other countries when it comes to things like maternity leave and childcare support.